aryan-arora-01/YaleReadingGroup.github.io/README.md

 ##### Robert J. Aumann

 <b> Abstract: </b> Two people, 1 and 2, are said to have common knowledge of an event E if both know it, 1 knows that 2 knows it, 2 knows that 1 knows is, 1 knows that 2 knows that 1 knows it, and so on.
 THEOREM.
 If two people have the same priors, and their posteriors for an event A are common knowledge, then these posteriors are equal.

-#### <a href= "https://pubs.aeaweb.org/doi/pdfplus/10.1257/pol.20200295"> The Labor Market for Teachers under Different Pay Schemes </a>
-##### Barbara Biasi

-<b> Abstract: </b> Compensation of most US public school teachers is rigid and solely
-based on seniority.
-This paper studies the effects of a reform that gave school districts in Wisconsin full autonomy to redesign teacher pay schemes.
-Following the reform some districts switched to flexible compensation.
-Using the expiration of preexisting collective bargaining agreements as a source of exogenous variation in the timing of changes in pay, I show that the introduction of flexible pay raised salaries of high-quality teachers, increased teacher quality (due to the arrival of high-quality teachers from other districts and increased effort), and improved student achievement.

 #### <a href= "https://pubs.aeaweb.org/doi/pdfplus/10.1257/app.20160089"> Social Media and Corruption </a>
 ##### Ruben Enikolopov, Maria Petrova, and Konstantin Sonin